 For more than a century, tourists to Salem, The Witch City, have been buying witch souvenirs and visiting witch houses.

 Why the continued fascination with the Salem witch trials?
-Because a lot of people have ancestors involved in the hysteria.
+One reason is that a lot of people have ancestors involved in the hysteria.
 In addition to the 20 people tried and executed, magistrates indicted 200 people for witchcraft.
+The scope of the hysteria led to a multitude of descendants.

 Salem Witch Trials in Literature